Components of Local Government

 You can learn more at Who Runs the Show?
 Understanding Your Local Government from Cincinnati Public Radio (2019).

 Modules for this Standard Include:

-- INVESTIGATE: Town Meetings, Open Meeting Laws, and Local School Board Elections
+- INVESTIGATE: Town Meetings, Open Meeting Laws, and Running for School Boards and other Local Offices

 - UNCOVER: Democratic Decision Making in Cooperative Organizations and Worker/Employee-Owned Companies